BorjaRequena87/BorjaRequena87/README.md

 </div>
 <hr/>

-- 🔭 I’m currently working on a new Portfolio and various React personal projects <br/> <br/>
+- 🔭 I’m currently working on a new Portfolio and various personal projects <br/> <br/>
 - 🌱 I’m currently learning React <br/> <br/>
 - 👯 I’m looking to collaborate on amazing and cool projects with an awesome team <br/> <br/>
 - 🤔 I’m looking for help with learning Portuguese <br/> <br/>